Safe, effective care through research

 All research studies have eligibility criteria which define the patients who may (and may not) take part in a study.
 The eligibility criteria are there to protect patients and make sure that only those who could potentially benefit from taking part in a study are included.
 For example, women who are pregnant might not be invited to take part in a study of a new medicine, if little is known about the effect of that medicine on an unborn child.

-Doctors, together with other members of the research and clinical teams, will consider carefully if a study will be safe for you.
+Doctors, together with other members of the research and clinical teams, will consider carefully if a study will be safe and suitable for you.
 Only if it is, will they invite you to take part.

 Is it safe?